beaubreedlove/FantasyFootball/rules.md

                         1. If week 17 is not played, the final 4 teams split 1st, 2nd, 3rd, and 4th.
                 1. If week 15 is not completed:
                     1. Week 16 is prepared to be played as both weeks 15 and 16 under the usual set of rules.
-                    1. The 2, 3, and/or 4 seeds choose their matchups for the fake week 15 game as usual.
+                    1. The 2 seed choose their matchup for the fake week 15 game as usual.
                     1. The 1 seed chooses rank order who they'd like to play against in the week 16 game depending on the results of the fake week 15 game before it's played.
                     1. If week 16 is completed:
                         1. The two winning teams move on to the Superbowl while the two losing teams move on the the 3rd place game.
                         1. If week 17 is not completed, the top two teams split 1st and 2nd while the bottom two teams split 3rd and 4th.
                     1. If week 16 is not completed:
-                        1. Week 17 is prepared to be a combination of weeks 15, 16, and 17 usuing the same methods as descibed above for combining weeks 15 and 16 and combining weeks 16 and 17.
+                        1. Week 17 is prepared to be a combination of weeks 15, 16, and 17 using the same methods as described above for combining weeks 15 and 16 and combining weeks 16 and 17.
                         1. If week 17 is not completed:
                             1. The 1st ($100) and 2nd ($50) place in regular season prizes are replaced with the following prizes for standings in the regular season:
                                 1. 1st - $500